Warzone2100/warzone2100/README.txt

 Welcome back !

-Warzone 2100 was an innovative 3D real-time strategy game back in 1999, and most will agree it didn't enjoy the commercial success it should have had.
-The game's source code was released on December 6th, 2004, under a GPL license (see COPYING.txt in this directory for details).
+Warzone 2100 was an innovative 3D real-time strategy game back in 1999, and its source code was released on December 6th, 2004, under the GPL (see COPYING.txt in this directory for details).
 Soon after that, the Warzone 2100 GPL project was formed to take care of its future.

 Our goal is to make warzone run on all possible platforms.
 Therefore, we stripped the original code of all proprietary technologies and replaced them with cross-platform and free equivalents, like OpenGL, OpenAL, etc...
-Right now, Warzone 2100 works very well on Windows and GNU/Linux, and tt should be able to port it to most platforms where the required libraries are available with little effort.
+Right now, Warzone 2100 works very well on Windows and GNU/Linux, and it should be portable to most platforms where the required libraries are available with little effort (but right now the code is limited to 32 bit, little-endian platforms).

-What you get here is the early product of our collective work.
-We're not pros, we just like the game, so bear with us, and feel free to join us if you think you can do better.
 Unlike Pumpkin Studios, the current developers aren't working on Warzone 2100 GPL professionally, and if we don't meet your expectations, be patient or join us if you think you can help us.

-We are in need of coders, testers, and gfx (both 2d textures & 3D modelers) people for ALL platforms (windows, linux, mac...)  so tell your friends!
+We are in need of coders and testers for all platforms (Windows, Linux, Mac...).
+We are also looking for graphics artists and modellers to remake the models and textures.

-This project is located here:
+Our project is located here:
 http://developer.berlios.de/projects/warzone/

 Warzone fan site forums are here: http://www.realtimestrategies.net/forums/index.php You'll have most chances to find us in the development section.